So which psychometric?

 There are many tests available.
 Tests fall into two broad categories: those in the public domain, requiring little or no special competency to administer or interpret and those in the restricted domain, available only to certified, trained psychologists and practitioners.

-There are many arguments about which test is best.
+There are many arguments about which test is best - both between type tests and trait tests, and between the various trit tests available.
 The central issue in deciding is acknowledgement that making people aware of personal characteristics carries with it a huge moral responsibility requiring considerable ethical consideration.
-Therefore anything that is available without constraint is likely to be very general, involving looking up a textual description that could apply in many contexts.
+Therefore anything that is available without constraint, payment or explanation is likely to be very general, involving looking up a textual description that could apply in many contexts.
 Anything that is accurate and specific is likely to require a trained practitioner to administer, analyse and discuss with the respondent (the person taking the test and about whom assertions are to be made).